tomkoom/cyql.io/README.md

 # cyql.io

+## Archived – Legacy Version

+This repository is archived and read-only.
+Version 1 (MIT-licensed) remains here for reference.
+Version 2 and all future releases are proprietary and closed-source, and are not available in a public repository.

+If you wish to get in touch regarding Version 2 or commercial use, you may find contact information on my GitHub profile page.

+---

 [cyql.io](https://cyql.io/) is a curated gallery of projects built on the [Internet Computer](https://internetcomputer.org/).

 It serves as a visual and functional directory for exploring the growing ecosystem of decentralized applications (dApps) powered by ICP. cyql.io highlights projects across categories like DeFi, NFTs, gaming, infrastructure, and more — all running natively on-chain.